 Most expanded access requests are for individual patients.
-However, a physician can request access for more than one patient—either through multiple individual patient INDs or IDEs, or an intermediate-size patient population IND or IDE.
+However, a physician can request access for more than one patient—either through multiple individual patient INDs or IDEs, or an intermediate-size patient population IND or a small group IDE.

 Once the physician obtains approval, he or she also administers the experimental drug, biologic, or medical device and monitors the patient’s response.